aweijnitz/led-run-js/README.md

-# colorix-js
+# led-run-js
-An Arduino 1D game prototype.
+An Arduino 1D game prototyped in a browser environment.

 ## Setup